MinghuiChen43/awesome-deep-phenomena/README.md

 - Fantastic Generalization Measures and Where to Find Them. [[paper]](https://arxiv.org/abs/1912.02178)
   - Yiding Jiang, Behnam Neyshabur, Hossein Mobahi, Dilip Krishnan, Samy Bengio. *ICLR 2020*
   - Digest: We present the first large scale study of generalization bounds and measures in deep networks.
 We train over two thousand CIFAR-10 networks with systematic changes in important hyper-parameters.
 We attempt to uncover potential causal relationships between each measure and generalization, by using rank correlation coefficient and its modified forms.

+- What's Hidden in a Randomly Weighted Neural Network? [[paper]](https://arxiv.org/abs/1911.13299) [[code]](https://github.com/allenai/hidden-networks)
+  - Vivek Ramanujan, Mitchell Wortsman, Aniruddha Kembhavi, Ali Farhadi, Mohammad Rastegari. *CVPR 2020*
+  - Digest: Hidden in a randomly weighted Wide ResNet-50 we show that there is a subnetwork (with random weights) that is smaller than, but matches the performance of a ResNet-34 trained on ImageNet.
+Not only do these "untrained subnetworks" exist, but we provide an algorithm to effectively find them.

 - A Signal Propagation Perspective for Pruning Neural Networks at Initialization. [[paper]](https://arxiv.org/abs/1906.06307) [[code]](https://github.com/namhoonlee/spp-public)
   - Namhoon Lee, Thalaiyasingam Ajanthan, Stephen Gould, Philip H. S. Torr. *ICLR 2020*